chiralos/onomata-src/C-heapless/README.md

     I would start from something better than this.

-  * Have a read-eval-print loop that allows definitions to be added, removed, listed, inspected, saved, and loaded.
+  * Have a read-eval-print loop that allows definitions to be loaded, saved, added, removed, listed, and inspected.

   * Show stack contents.

   * At least some error messages: syntax errors, type mismatches, bounds violations, undefined symbols, out-of-memory.

   * Uncrashable under ordinary usage.
-Not achived: there is C-stack recursion in the printing and optimising code that is unchecked, so you can probably crash it with deep enough procedure nesting.
+Not quite achieved: there is C-stack recursion in the printing and optimisation code that is unchecked, so you can probably crash it with deep enough procedure nesting.

 ## Architecture

-How can you implement first-class functions and dynamic strings without a heap ?
+How can you implement first-class functions and dynamic strings in a memory-safe environment without a heap ?
 Memcpy.
 Lots of memcpy.

 The system works in a single block of RAM, with an upward growing dictionary and argument stack, and a downward growing return stack,